Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/research.md

 <!-- [Download]() -->

 ### *"The Information Content of Discretionary Disaggregation"*
 Summary: I analyze firms’ decisions to disaggregate financial statement line items into their component parts and whether this is related to firm performance.
 I find that the overall level of discretionary disaggregation is positively associated with both current and future performance, but that changes in discretionary disaggregation are negatively associated with performance.
-Together these findings provide preliminary evidence consistent with the idea that firms use disaggregation to manage the information environment.
+Investors underreact to the information content of discretionary disaggregation, resulting in predictable return patterns.
+Together, these findings provide preliminary evidence consistent with the idea that firms manage the information environment using disaggregation and that this is not easily unpacked by investors.

 <!-- [View in Browser](https://drive.google.com/file/d/1ztHCUw9Ij-dA_w6ZtKoZMgB8hscF9759/view?usp=sharing) -->